Have a PDF you need to crop on Windows? We walk you step-by-step through two easy options using a built-in Snipping Tool and Smallpdf's online tool.

 There are also two big drawbacks:

-• You can only do one page at a time
+- You can only do one page at a time.

-• You must first clip the area as an image, then resave it as a PDF
+- You must first clip the area as an image, then resave it as a PDF.

 If you're on the go and only need to crop a single PDF page, it's an option to keep in mind.
 However, it's both tedious and impractical if you need to crop multiple PDF pages.

-Crop a PDF on Windows With Smallpdf
+How to Crop a PDF on Windows with Smallpdf (Online, Fast)

-How to crop a PDF on Windows using Smallpdf:
+Here’s how to crop a PDF on Windows using Smallpdf:

-1. Go to the online PDF Cropper.
+- Go to the online PDF Cropper.

-2. Drag and drop your PDF into the box.
+- Drag and drop your PDF into the box.

-3. Use the crop tool to highlight the PDF area to keep.
+- Use the crop tool to highlight the PDF area to keep.

-6. Download your cropped PDF.
+- Download your cropped PDF.

-Zoom and scroll through your pages to easily find the areas you want to crop Toggle to crop pages individually or to ‘Apply selection to all pages’
+Within the cropping tool, you can zoom and scroll through your pages to easily find the areas you want to crop.
+Toggle to crop pages individually or to “Apply selection to all pages.”

-This latter option lets you crop margins, headers, or footers uniformly across all of your pages in an instant.
-This is especially useful if, for example, you want to remove a footer that’s included on every page of your PDF.
+The “Apply selection to all pages” toggle lets you crop margins, headers, or footers uniformly across all of your pages in an instant.
+This is especially useful if, for example, you want to remove a footer that's included on every page of your PDF.

 When you're ready to crop, select the Crop icon and highlight the area of your PDF you want to keep.

-Repeat this as needed throughout your document, then click the big blue ‘Finish’ button.
+Repeat this as needed throughout your document, then click the big blue “Finish” button.

 Key advantages:

-• Simple, user-friendly interface
+- Simple, user-friendly interface

-• No signup or installation required
+- No signup or installation required

-• Bulk crop pages for perfect formatting
+- Bulk crop pages for perfect formatting

-• Full range of PDF annotating and editing features
+- Full range of PDF annotating and editing features

 Plus, your files are safe and secure.
-All documents are deleted from Smallpdf’s servers when you’re done, unless you choose to create an account.
+All documents are deleted from Smallpdf's servers when you're done, unless you choose to create an account.
+Your files are automatically deleted from our servers after processing.
+Your privacy is protected.

 You have a couple of options, and like most things, it's worth experimenting to find what works best for you.